k94ll13nn3/Pretzel.Categories/README.md

 ### Tag Pages

 This plugin will automatically generate tag pages during build.
-Each tag page is saved as`_site/tag/<slugify-tag-name>/index.html`.
+Each tag page is saved as`_site/tag/<slugified-tag-name>/index.html`.

 This can be disabled by using the `-ntag` option with the `taste` or `bake` command.

-You can specify a layout by setting the `tag_pages_layout` configuration key (it uses `layout` by default).
+You can specify a layout by setting the `tag_pages_layout` configuration key in the config.yml (it uses `layout` by default).

 ### Installation